The Affordable Care Act Affects us all.

 Obamacare enables people to keep their adult children (age 18 through 25 years old) on their insurance.
 If your plan covers your children, you can add or keep them on your health insurance until they turn 26.
 You may keep your children on your plan whether or not they’re married, living with their parents, attending school, financially independent or eligible to enroll on their employer’s plan.
 On their 26th birthday and age 27 and beyond they’ll need to be covered to avoid a f Read More

-A repeal is actual rather unlikely.
-The more likely scenario is new legislation modifying or altering the existing provisions is passed or defunding successful removes the teeth from Obamacare and we’re left with something different.
+A repeal is actually rather unlikely.
+The more likely scenario is new legislation being passed which modifies or alters the existing provisions.
+Defunding could potentially remove the teeth from Obamacare and leave us with something different.
 A decrease or a stop in the funding will significantly impact key aspects of the program.
-It’s common for a corporate funded plan to get push back from one side of the government but does not necessarily mean it will indeed get repealed.
-As of 2013, an Read More
+It’s common for a corporate funded plan to get pushed back from one side of the government but does not necessarily mean it will indeed get repealed.
+As of 201 Read More

 The Patient Protection and Affordable Care Act (PPACA) contains over 900 pages of original legislation and over 20,000 pages of additional qualifying regulations.
 While it is an extremely complicated and multifaceted law, the core elements can be broken down for a more succinct explanation.
 For more information regarding how specific facets of PPACA works in relation to you, visit our Obamacare employer insurance guide or our Obamacare employee walkthrough.
 Basically, Obamacare is a system of i Read More